cracauer/ulmbenchmarks/README.md

 # ulmbenchmarks
 Microbenchmarks that wrap around system calls and functions

+Build and run: it is a plain POSIX program.
+Just do a git clone and `make`.
+If you run into portability problems please open a bug report.

 ```
 Here are results for FreeBSD-15-PRERELEASE and Linux Mint 22: